-IAs should entail to make it the quintessential touchstone document for
+IAs should incorporate to make it the quintessential touchstone document for

 the development of a high performing intranet or website.